 Never have I seen such a cesspool of mis-information.
 I highly recommend avoiding them at all costs.
 In most cases, a message board's activity is made up of a handful of individuals arguing with one another, their positions being driven mainly by whether or not they own shares.
 And as often as not, their comments are so incorrect or misunderstood that they do more harm than good.

 A message board is the tool of the naive.
-Use the quality research techniques we have described in this book and leave the message boards to the monkeys.
+Use the quality research techniques we have described in this web site and leave the message boards to the monkeys.